achamian/think-center/README.md

 2. Enable filesystem MCP in Claude Desktop
 3. Start new chat: "You have filesystem access, load boot.md from /path/to/think-center"
 4. Meet the Council
+5. See [How to Use Think Center](./how-to-use-think-center.md) for a detailed example

 ### With Any LLM (ChatGPT, Claude.ai, etc)
 1. Copy the entire content of [boot.md](boot.md)